Developers Forum for XinFin XDC Network

 Enter fullscreen mode Exit fullscreen mode

-Attach XDC Console:
+Attach XDC Console

 cd mainnet